nightroman/PowerShelf/Demo/README.md

 - Ensure the directory with *PowerShelf* scripts is in the path.
 - Set this directory current (`Set-Location ...`).

-Invoke all tests in all test scripts here:

-    Invoke-Build **

 Invoke all tests in *Assert-SameFile.test.ps1*:

     Invoke-Build * Assert-SameFile.test.ps1